Breta01/handwriting-ocr/README.md

 3. Normalization of words
 4. Separation and recegnition of characters (recognition of words)

-Main files combining all the steps are [OCR.ipynb](OCR.ipynb) and [OCR-Evaluator.ipynb](OCR-Evaluator.ipynb).
+Main files combining all the steps are [OCR.ipynb](OCR.ipynb) or [OCR-Evaluator.ipynb](OCR-Evaluator.ipynb).
 Naming of files goes by step representing - name of machine learning model.
 Notebooks ending with `DM` stands for creation of dataset.

 ## Getting Started
 ### Requirements